gramoli/synchrobench/README.md

 Data strutures
 --------------
-Note that the proposed data structures are not synchronized with each individual synchrobization technique, 30+ algorithms from the literature are provided.
+Note that the proposed data structures are not synchronized with each individual synchronization technique, 30+ algorithms from the literature are provided.
 Synchrobench includes variants of the algorithms presented in these papers:
  - I. Dick, A. Fekete and V. Gramoli.
 Logarithmic data structures for multicores.
 Technical Report 697, University of Sydney, September